ankurk91/fcm-notification-channel/README.md

 Read more about validating device tokens [here](https://firebase-php.readthedocs.io/en/stable/cloud-messaging.html#validating-registration-tokens)

-Additionally, you may want to ignore this exception in your `app/Exceptions/Handler.php`
+Then; you may want to ignore this exception in your `app/Exceptions/Handler.php`

 ```php
 protected $dontReport = [